Canadian Grants and Loans for Video Game Development Studios

-The barrier to entry in the video game development industry has also been lowered, with independent game studios, known as indie games, being widely supported, and popularized on storefronts such as the Nintendo eShop, Steam, the PlayStation Store, and the Microsoft Store, the Apple App Store, and the Google Play Store.
+The barrier to entry in the video game development industry has also been lowered, with independent game studios, known as indie games, being widely supported and popularized on storefronts such as the Nintendo eShop, Steam, the PlayStation Store, the Microsoft Store, the Apple App Store, and the Google Play Store.

 With that being said, the coronavirus has taken its toll on the gaming industry.
-Sony, Microsoft, Nintendo, and other gaming hardware manufacturers that have had consoles or graphics cards release in the past year that have been in extremely high demand with low supply due to the ongoing microchip shortage.
+Sony, Microsoft, Nintendo, and other gaming hardware manufacturers that have had consoles or graphics cards release in the past couple years that have been in extremely high demand with low supply due to the ongoing microchip shortage.
 Many video game development studios have also reported delays for their game releases into next year, citing the challenges brought on by the pandemic as a reason for their delay.

 Canadian Federal Funding Programs for Video Game Development